 How and When to Register in Different States under GST?October 24, 2017

-What Happens if you Pay Wrong GST on Supply?October 31, 2017
+Will you be penalized, if you Pay Wrong GST on Supply?October 31, 2017

 Any business that has not availed Input Tax Credit (ITC) on services or a closing stock can claim credit on tax paid under the pre-GST regime, irrespective of whether they were registered or unregistered.
 Depending on the possession of the evidence of payment of taxes and being registered under the pre-GST regime, Form Tran 1 and Tran 2 are to be filed.